DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/virtual-scrolling.md

 ## Integration with Other Plugins

-Virtual table is also capable to work with other DataGrid features like filtering, sorting and so on.
-Here is an example:
+A virtual table also operates with other DataGrid features like filtering, sorting, etc. Here is an example:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/virtual-scrolling/integration-with-other-plugins)